JHUAPL-DTNMA/dtnma-tools/refdb-sql/Documents/Notes/AMP_Manager_SQL_Interface.md

   id of the formal parm spec, this actual parmspec uses, foreign key into formal_parmspec
 - parm_count int unsigned
   number of parameters.

-actual_parm
-an actual parameter that populates an actual parameter specification. need to agree with a formal parameter.
-- ap_id int unsigned
-	primary id
-- ap_spec_id int unsigned
-  fk into actual parmspec
-- order_num int unsigned
-  the order the comes in

-actual_parm_name
-parm by refrence
-- ap_id int unsigned
-  id of the actual parm
-- data_type_id int unsigned
-  data type enumeration
-- fp_id int unsigned
-  formal parameter this parameter gets its value from

-actual_parm_object
-  parm for objects
--  ap_id int unsigned
-  id of the actual parm
-- data_type_id  int unsigned
-  what type of data this object is
-- actual_obj_id  int unsigned
-  id of the acutal object this parameter references

-actual_parm_ac
-  parameters that are ari collections
-- ap_id int unsigned
-  id of the actual parameter
-- ac_id int unsigned
-  id of the ari collection this parameter references

-actual_parm_tnvc
-  parameters that are type name value collection
-- ap_id  int unsigned
-  id of the actual parm
-- tnvc_id int unsigned
-  id of the type name value collection this parameter references

 ## views